 2. Pulmonary Embolism

-Symptoms of vein inflammation are generally localized provided there is no case of thromboembolism.
+Symptoms of Inflammation in vein are generally localized provided there is no case of thromboembolism.
 Symptoms of superficial form are different from deep phlebitis.

 Symptoms Of Superficial Phlebitis